What it is

 Once customs officials calculate the duties and taxes, the carrier and/or broker will bill the duties and taxes to the designated payer, registered VAT ID (GB VAT, IOSS, AU, NZ, etc.), or carrier account number based upon Incoterms.

-- If a shipment is labeled Delivered Duty Paid (DDP), this means the duties and taxes have already been accounted for.
-This streamlines customs clearance and can be carried out by charging the full landed cost in your checkout and selecting the billing option with your carrier that supports DDP.
+- If a shipment is labeled Delivered Duty Paid (DDP), the duties and taxes have already been accounted for.
+This simplifies customs clearance by allowing you to charge the full landed cost at checkout and select a carrier billing option that supports DDP.
 The carrier usually refers to this option as bill sender or bill third party.

 - If a shipment is marked Delivered at Place (DAP), this means that the duties and taxes have not yet been paid, in which case, the carrier will usually front the money to customs for the duties and taxes assessed, and then present a bill for duties, taxes, and applicable carrier fees to the customer before delivering the package.
 This takes longer and makes for a poor customer experience because the customer does not always know they will need to pay more to receive their package.